Kurzweil K250: Sound reproduction technique

 A prototype of the Kurzweil K250 was manufactured for Stevie Wonder in 1983.
-It featured Braille buttons along with sliders (potentiometers) for various controls and functions, an extensive choice of acoustic and synthesized sounds, a sampler to record sounds onto RAM and a music sequencer with battery-backed RAM for composition.
+It featured Braille buttons along with sliders (potentiometers) for various controls and functions, an extensive choice of acoustic and synthesized sounds, a sampler to record sounds onto RAM, and a music sequencer with battery-backed RAM for composition.
 During production of the Kurzweil K250, at least five units were manufactured for Stevie Wonder.

-The Kurzweil K250 was unveiled during the 1984 Summer NAMM music industry trade show.
+The Kurzweil K250 was unveiled during the 1984 NAMM Winter Music & Sound Market trade show.
 The Kurzweil K250 was manufactured until 1990, initially as an 88-key fully weighted keyboard or as an expander unit without keys called the Kurzweil K250 XP.
 A few years later, a rack mount version called the Kurzweil K250RMX also became available.